structurizr/structurizr.github.io/cloud/ip-address-restrictions.md

 ## Notes

-This is a paid feature.
+This is a paid cloud service feature.